blmt/ceph/doc/cephfs/quota.rst

   setfattr -n ceph.quota.max_bytes -v 100000000 /some/dir     # 100 MB
   setfattr -n ceph.quota.max_files -v 10000 /some/dir         # 10,000 files

+To set quotas a client with the "p" flag is required.
+See also: https://docs.ceph.com/docs/master/cephfs/client-auth/#layout-and-quota-restriction-the-p-flag

 To view quota settings::

   getfattr -n ceph.quota.max_bytes /some/dir